MO-fr/Time-Display/README.md

 - Use the **Reset** button to reset the timer.

 ---

-##  ❗❗ Annoucments
+## ❗❗ Announcements
-- The settings and menu tab point to nothing for the time being, i will add updates later making them more usful.
+- The settings and menu tab point to nothing for the time being, i will add updates later making them more useful.

 # 🔮 Future Updates

 Exciting features planned for upcoming versions:

-- 🔔 **Toast Notifications** – Pop-up messages will appear when the timer is paused, resumed, or reset to improve user feedback.
 - ⏲ **Preset Timers** – Add predefined timer presets for quick access (e.g., 5 minutes, 10 minutes).
 - 📊 **History Log** – Track and display past timer sessions for reference.